ValPaliy/valticus/content/en/posts/Mobile Friendly Website And Why It Matters.md

 ---
-Title: Mobile Friendly Website And Why It Matters
+title: Mobile Friendly Website And Why It Matters
-Description: A brief look at what mobile friendliness is and why it matters.
+description: A brief look at what mobile friendliness is and why it matters.
-Published: 2021-04-02
+published: 2021-04-02
-Author:
+author:
   - Val Paliy
-Keywords:
+keywords:
   - mobile friendly
   - mobile friendliness
   - usability